-The first teenager kiss is a rite of passage that millions of people on Earth experience sooner or later.
-Even if you've been kissed by someone before, a lightning-fast peck on the cheek behind the monkey bars from your seven-year-old cousin Jamie in the third grade isn't really the same.
-When you're old enough to know why people kiss, the act of locking lips is more about showing someone how you feel rather than giving someone "cooties" and the first one is almost always the best.
+The first teenager kiss is a rite of passage that millions of people experience sooner or later.
+The act of locking lips is more about showing someone how you feel, and the first kiss is almost always the best.

 Kissing tips available online usually outline techniques and methods of kissing, and that's all well and good, but sometimes you need more than lists and descriptions.
-More knowledge can be gained by reading advice about kissing and you can also ask the Teen Team for their advice about your specific smooching situation.
-The best tricks you will learn; however, will come from experiencing the act of your first kiss and practicing a second and a third, etc. Doing what feels right is always a better choice than doing what is technically "right".
+The best tricks you will learn, however, will come from experiencing the act of your first kiss and then practicing a second, a third, and so on.
+Doing what feels right is always a better choice than doing what a magazine suggests.

 There is no kissing test and you cannot fail the subject of your first kiss.
-Even if your first experience putting your lips to the lips of another seems to go horribly, there is a lesson to be learned from it.
-Hopefully you can reflect upon it later in life and laugh.
+Even if your first experience putting your lips to the lips of another seems to go horribly, there is always a lesson to be learned from it.
+Hopefully, you can reflect upon it later in life and laugh.
 Don't worry; it's impossible to mess it up.
 Remember, what your first teenager kiss will be is special in its own way.
 Just relax and have fun with it!